 Identity is personal, it is individual, and by respecting the person we create a more tolerant and open society.
 The alternative is where groups demand their (selective) rights and end up competing for public space.
 By respecting each other we create a shared space where voluntary collaboration can be both fulfilling and positive.
 Change starts with one person making common cause: not by the imposition of a collective will on how people should regard the essence of who they are.

 No two people are alike, no one has to like everything about everyone else – whether taste in music, football or literature.

 This Commission is following a political play, by politicians, many of whom have shown little understanding or respect of the others’ culture.
-The political class has outsourced its own failure to this Commission and will singularly, perhaps collectively, use the conclusions to reinforce and to validate their own pre-conceived ideas.
+The political classes have outsourced their own failure to this Commission and will singularly, perhaps collectively, use the conclusions to reinforce and to validate their own pre-conceived ideas.

 No doubt at some point, resort will be made to the Law, politicians justifying their own political failure in pursuing Rules by Law, and making it up as to how this fits the justice of Rule of Law.

 An onus of responsibility for the future of cultural diversity, equality and respect has been passed on to the Commission.
 Yet the Commission is of itself a symbol of failure.

 Whatever the good intentions of its members, any final in Report will be a flag of convenience to cover the political schemes of the few to impose a narrow sectarian outlook on the nature of identity and culture upon us all.
 The Commission in time will be proven to have been used as a false flag exercise.